 The College endeavours to answer all complaints as soon as possible.
-Normally the Student Complaints Procedure will be completed within 90 calendar days from the date that a formal complaint is submitted, in accordance with guidance from the Office of the Independent Adjudicator.
-If a complaint is complex it may take longer than 90 days and in these circumstances you will be advised accordingly and provided with updates on the progress of the complaint.
+Normally the Formal Complaint process, as detailed earlier in this procedure, will be completed within 90 days, in accordance with guidance from the Office of the Independent Adjudicator, from the date that a student submits a complaint.
+If a complaint is complex it may take longer than 90 days and in these circumstances the student will be advised accordingly and provided with updates on the progress of the complaint.